 Murray street mall, looking to easterly direction, facing Barrack street.

 He also took us to see “London Court”, an alleyway flanked with classic Tudor style buildings.
-Inside it there are many shops that sell items such as souvenirs, cameras, electronic gadgets, and also magazines.
+Inside it there are many shops that sell items such as souvenirs, cameras, electronic gadgets, and also some newsagents.

 Me and my father at London Court shopping alley.
 Umm, why my facial expression looked weird?